neuphonic/pyneuphonic/docs/source/python-sdk/quickstart.md

 All 3 examples above will produce the same audio output.

-As per the [WebSocket API](../websocket-api.md#sending-messages) section, passages of text must be terminated with the end-of-sequence token `<STOP>`.
+As per the [WebSocket API - Sending Messages](../websocket-api.md#sending-messages) section, passages of text must be terminated with the end-of-sequence token `<STOP>`.
 This can be done with either of the following:

 ```python